 he's got the deep blue sea in his hands/ he's got the clear blue skies in his hands......

-3. For the next song you will need some people holding the edge of the parachute, whilst others get ready to run under as you invite them onto the ship!:
+3. For this song you will need some holding the edge of the parachute, whilst others get ready to run under as you invite them onto the ship!:

 When I was one I ate a bun the day I went to sea

 I jumped aboard the pirate ship (run underneath) and the pirate said to me

 We're going this way, that way, forwards, backwards over the Irish Sea (move the parachute appropriately at this stage for each verse)

 With a bottle of pop to fill us up- That's the life for me.

 When I was five I learned to dive (at this point the parachute is dropped onto the floor as those underneath run out and everyone jumps on top) SPLASH......

 Have everyone standing and holding on to the edge of the parachute as you tell the story-